 ● Back, knee, and ankle injuries

 The ALI recommends utilizing the three point-of-contact methods when you climb a ladder.
-This method requires you to always keep three out of your four extremities on the ladder at all times.
+This method requires you to always keep three out of your four extremities on the ladder.
 For example, you can have both feet and a hand on the ladder or two hands and a foot on the ladder when you are using the steps.
 Never try to move a ladder when you are standing on it.
 Employers should train employees on the safe use of ladders and should inspect and maintain ladders and other equipment.

 Consult an Accident Lawyer in Houston